jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 - **Packet-Switched Network**: a network that doesn't use a dedicated connection between endpoints
 - **Point-to-Point Protocol**: a standard method for transporting multiprotocol datagrams over point-to-point links
 - **Port Address Translation**: an extension of NAT (Network Address Translation) translating all addresses to one routable IP address and translate the source port number in the packet to a unique value
+- **Race condition (RCE)**: AKA race hazard is the condition of an electronics, software, or other system where the system's substantive behavior is dependent on the sequence or timing of other uncontrollable events, leading to unexpected or inconsistent results
 - **RPC**: Remote Procedure Call is a protocol that enables one system to execute instructions on other hosts across a network infrastructure
 - **Root of Trust**: a source that can always be trusted within a cryptographic system; because cryptographic security is dependent on keys to encrypt and decrypt data and perform functions such as generating digital signatures and verifying signatures, RoT schemes generally include a hardened hardware module; a RoT guarantees the integrity of the hardware prior to loading the OS of a computer
 - **SIPS**: secure version of the Session Initialization Protocol for VoIP, adds TLS encryption to keep the session initialization process secure